dougeby/IntuneDocs/intune/device-restrictions-macos.md

 > - Device enrollment
 > - Device enrollment with user approval
 > - Automated device enrollment
-> - All enrollment types, which includes user approved device enrollment, device enrollment, and automated device enrollment (formerly DEP).
+> - All enrollment types, which includes device enrollment, user-approved device enrollment, and automated device enrollment (formerly DEP).
 >
 > For more information on these enrollment types, see [macOS enrollment](macos-enroll.md).